great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_create_modular_expectations.rst

        """Spark Mean Implementation"""
        return F.mean(column)

-As seen above, the class merely provides implementations for different dialects (named after the dialects themselves) and define a metric name.
-All parameters are provided to the implementation by the Great Expectations framework, and your function implementations will be accessed by the proper dialects to return a result once the data is fed in.

-Most other implementations are similarly trivial and many examples can be found in the Dictionary of Metrics.

-**Step 3: Define Parameters**
+3. Define Parameters
+____________________

    We have already reached the point where we can start building our Expectation!

    The structure of a Modular Expectation now exists within its own specialized class - indicating it will usually exist in a separate file from the Metric.
 This structure has 3 fundamental components: Expectation Parameters, Dependency Validation, and Expectation Validation.
 In this step, we will address setting up our parameters.

    The parameters of an Expectation consist of the following:
-Metric Dependencies - A tuple consisting of the names of all metrics necessary to evaluate the Expectation.
+   - Metric Dependencies - A tuple consisting of the names of all metrics necessary to evaluate the Expectation.
-Success Keys - A tuple consisting of values that must / could be provided by the user and defines how the Expectation evaluates success.
+   - Success Keys - A tuple consisting of values that must / could be provided by the user and defines how the Expectation evaluates success.
    Examples: Thresholds, Value Sets to validate data against, etc.
-Default Kwarg Values (Optional)  -  Default values for success keys and the defined domain, among other values.
+   - Default Kwarg Values (Optional)  -  Default values for success keys and the defined domain, among other values.
    An example of Expectation Parameters is shown below (notice that we are now in a new Expectation class and building our Expectation in a separate file from our Metric):

 .. code-block:: python